SashaGordin/join-the-siege/README.md

 Once completed, submit your solution by sharing a link to your forked repository.
 Please also provide a brief write-up of your ideas, approach, and any instructions needed to run your solution.

 > **Note:** All documentation and detailed explanation of the project, including setup, API usage, extension guides, and deployment, can be found in [API_DOCUMENTATION.md](./API_DOCUMENTATION.md).

+## API Reference

+For full details on all API endpoints, request/response formats, and integration examples, see [API_DOCUMENTATION.md](./API_DOCUMENTATION.md).

+This includes:
+- Complete endpoint list and descriptions
+- Example requests and responses (with full JSON)
+- Error codes and meanings
+- Field-by-field explanations
+- In-depth extension and configuration instructions

+**For full details and advanced configuration, see [API_DOCUMENTATION.md](./API_DOCUMENTATION.md).**

+## Future Improvements

+If I were to continue developing this project, here are some areas I would focus on to make the system even more scalable, resilient, and efficient:

+- **Horizontal scaling:** Deploy the API and Celery workers across multiple nodes/containers for higher throughput.
+- **Async I/O:** Consider migrating to an async web framework (e.g., FastAPI) for better concurrency and performance, especially for I/O-bound tasks.
+- **Robust error handling:** Add retry logic and graceful degradation for failed tasks or external API calls (e.g., LLM, OCR).
+- **Monitoring & alerting:** Integrate with Prometheus/Grafana for real-time metrics and alerts.
+- **Batch processing:** Support classifying multiple documents in a single request for efficiency.
+- **Plugin system:** Allow new feature extractors or industry configs to be added as plugins, without code changes.
+- **Security:** Add authentication/authorization (API keys, OAuth) and improve file validation to prevent abuse.
+- **Performance testing:** Benchmark and optimize for speed and memory usage under load.

+These improvements would help ensure the system is production-ready for large-scale, real-world deployments.